SammyH1994/project/PROCESS.md

 - Worked on adding an alert if there is missing data in the bar chart --> only works the first time, need to check this

 To do:
-- Add check missing data for other charts
 - Check interactions between slider/topic/clicking on map: have a feeling this sometimes does not work correctly
 - Styling of site
 - Improve code